jandecaluwe/urubu/doc/manual/intro.md

 ==========================

 You can develop a Urubu project is like a software project, from a git or mercurial repository.
-This gives best-in-class revision control.
-Moreover, all the workflows these systems provide are available.
+This gives you best-in-class revision control.
+Moreover, all the workflows that these systems provide are available.
 For example, you can develop your website collaboratively on [github] or [bitbucket].
 Finally, it is easy to automate deployment, triggered by a push of the generated site to an upstream repository.